Writer/Surfer

 The POC Calyx sports a simple and easy-to-use goggle retainer strap.
 Photo: Dylan Heyden//The Inertia

 Second: age.
 The age range most manufacturers give for the efficacy of a helmet is about three to five years.
-This depends on how often you use it, and other factors.
-If you ski or ride regularly, you’ll want to be toward the front end of that range.
+This depends on how often you use it and other factors.
+If you ride regularly, you’ll want to be toward the front end of that range.
 If not, around five years is likely okay.
 The justification here is that EPS foam becomes less protective in that span.
-Even small, everyday impacts can add up over time.
+Even small, everyday impacts can add up over time, as well as environmental exposure.

-To determine if your helmet needs replacing, inspect it for any signs of wear – including cracks and dents on the outer shell and cracks and signs of wear in the inside of the helmet.
+To determine if your helmet needs replacing, inspect it for any signs of wear, including cracks and dents on the outer shell and cracks and signs of wear on the inside of the helmet.
 Remember to remove the fabric liner if it makes it difficult to get a good look at the foam interior.

 Additionally, because the quality of protection a helmet provides is so linked to age and use, most manufacturers advise against buying used or even selling or giving away your own previously used helmets.